The University of Texas at Dallas

 Information Systems Security Association (ISSA)

-ISSA is a not-for-profit, international organization of information security professionals and practitioners.
+ISSA is a nonprofit international organization of information security professionals and practitioners.
 It provides educational forums, publications, and peer interaction opportunities that enhance the knowledge, skill, and professional growth of its members.
-The goal of our student organization is to bridge the gap between academia and cybersecurity industry.
-We offer our student members the exclusive opportunity to connect and network with cybersecurity professionals and the ability to grow in their career.
+The goal of the student organization is to bridge the gap between academia and cybersecurity industry.
+ISSA offers student members the exclusive opportunity to connect and network with cybersecurity professionals and the ability to grow in their careers.

 Email: utdissa@gmail.com

-The purpose of the society shall be to promote the understanding of the legal profession, the law, and government operation; to assist its members in the processes of entering the legal profession; and to recognize and encourage scholarship and leadership among UTD pre-law students.
+JMPLS promotes the understanding of the legal profession, the law, and government operation; assists its members in the processes of entering the legal profession; and recognizes and encourages scholarship and leadership among UTD pre-law students.

 Moot Court